-After humble beginnings in Greece, Giannis Antetokounmpo has put down roots in Wisconsin.
+After humble beginnings in Greece, Giannis Antetokounmpo put down roots in Wisconsin.
 The Milwaukee Bucks superstar has called the Badger State home since entering the NBA in 2013.
-And as his career has progressed, so has his financial situation and in turn his living quarters.
+As the 2021 NBA champion’s career has progressed, so has his financial situation and, in turn, his living quarters.

-Antetokounmpo, like many NBA players, has a spacious mansion he resides in.
+Antetokounmpo, like many NBA players, resides in a spacious mansion.
 But the Greek Freak is one of the rare players who played with the prior homeowner … as well as the homeowner before that.

 Giannis Antetokounmpo used a portion of his first major NBA contract to purchase a home in Wisconsin